 AMY GOODMAN: Let’s continue on the theme of Saudi Arabia and Washington, which you document well and you take us to Texas, as well.
 And particularly talk about the intermingling of the Saudi royal family and the Bush family in the United States.

 DILIP HIRO: Absolutely, Amy.
 See, some of the things that I found, you know, they are actually something which can give you sleepless nights.
 Honestly.
-In the USA — I’m talking over land, I’m not talking offshore — in the USA, there are half a million oil wells, and their output is about 5 million.
-On an average, the US oil well produces ten barrels a day.
+In the U.S.A. — I’m talking over land, I’m not talking offshore — in the U.S.A., there are half a million oil wells, and their output is about five million.
+On an average, the U.S. oil well produces 10 barrels a day.
 And I have been to Qatar.
 I have been to Kuwait.
-In that part of the world, oil well produces 2,500 barrels a day.
-250 times more.
-Now, if you go to Qatar or Kuwait and say, "Have you seen a donkey pump?" they say, "What?
-I mean, we you don’t have donkeys here."
+In that part of the world, oil well produces 2,500 barrels a day, 250 times more.
+Now, if you go to Qatar or Kuwait and say, “Have you seen a donkey pump?” they say, “What?
+I mean, we you don’t have donkeys here.”
 This pump that goes up and down, which you can see all over Texas and California, they don’t exist in the Persian Gulf area.
 Why?
 Because the pressure, natural pressure is so high that you don’t have to pump it out.
 You know, and that explains so much.

-Another figure: in 1935, the USA produced 64% of world oil.
-Last year, they produced 8%.
+Another figure: In 1935, the U.S.A. produced 64 percent of world oil.
+Last year, they produced 8 percent.
 That means oil has been used up.
-And remember, Richard Nixon in 1973, he was the first one, oil independence: we will be free of oil imports by 1979.
-And Gerry Ford came in.
-He said, "No, we’ll be free in 1985."
+And remember, Richard Nixon in 1973, he was the first one, oil independence: We will be free of oil imports by 1979.
+And Jerry Ford came in.
+He said, “No, we’ll be free in 1985.”
 Jimmy Carter came in.
 He said 1990.
 And then we have George W. Bush, last year, he woke up and he said American addiction to oil is undesirable.
 And then, you know what happened in last State of the Union speech?
-He said, "We are going to give 22% more federal money for research into alternative fuels."
-And the next day, the New York Times reported that the National Renewable Laboratory is sacking people —
+He said, “We are going to give 22 percent more federal money for research into alternative fuels.”
+And the next day, The New York Times reported that the National Renewable Laboratory is sacking people —

 AMY GOODMAN: Renewable Energy Laboratory.